 What are the signs of NHL?

-Oftentimes, the first sign of NHL is the swelling of lymph nodes, but this symptom is easily ignored because the enlargement in many cases is painless.
-Only about 20% of patients have systemic symptoms (symptoms throughout the body).
-When they do occur, symptoms include: persistent fever, drenching night sweats, or weight loss.
-These are sometimes referred to as "B symptoms".
+Oftentimes, the first sign of NHL is the swelling of one or more lymph nodes, but this symptom is easily ignored because the enlargement in many cases is painless.
+Some patients have systemic symptoms including persistent fever, drenching night sweats, or weight loss.
+These are sometimes referred to as "B symptoms.”
 Other symptoms may include fatigue, itchy skin, and alcohol intolerance.

 Because there are so many forms of NHL that can involve all different organs, signs and symptoms can vary depending on the areas of the body that are affected.
 For instance, MALT lymphoma affects the stomach lining and can cause nausea, vomiting, and abdominal pain.
 Cutaneous T-cell lymphoma affects the skin and can cause redness, itching, or raised patches on the skin.